David-OConnor/stm32-hal/README.md

 The library is influenced by the `stm32fyxx` HALs, and a number of the modules here are modified versions of those.
 There are some areas where design philosophy is different.
-For example: GPIO type-checking, level-of-abstraction from registers/PAC, and clock config.
+For example: GPIO type-checking, level-of-abstraction from registers/PAC, API relation to EH traits, and clock config.

 Most peripheral modules are independent: The only dependency they have within this library is the `ClockCfg` trait, which we may move to a standalone crate later.
 This makes